 The authorization procedure involves rerouting of access requests to an M2M authorization function and delivering access tokens valid for specific authorization.

-The authorization procedure shall be implemented as specified in the oneM2M Security Solutions Technical Specification [i.3].
+The authorization procedure shall be implemented as specified in the oneM2M Security Solutions Technical Specification [3].

 12 Information Recording